nugrezo/threadify-client/README.md

 4. **BootStrap**

-Bootstrap is used for responsive designed for buttons and forms
+Bootstrap is used for responsive designed for buttons and forms and alert user messages.

 5. **JavaScript**